timroesner/Blog/_posts/2020-05-24-accessibility-best-practices.md

 | header | Divides content into sections.
 These can be directly navigated through with the rotor. |

 ### accessibilityViewIsModal
-A boolean flag that should be set on a view that is presented modally on top of another.
+This is a boolean that should be set on a view that is presented modally on top of another.
 This is important because by default all elements on screen can be navigated to with VoiceOver.
 Setting this property to true tells VoiceOver to ignore elements that are not part of the view's hierarchy.

 ```swift
 modalViewController.view.accessibilityViewIsModal = true